 Temperature & Humidity

-Mealworms are ectothermic which means their body temperature depends on external sources.
-This means you have to provide the right temperature and humidity for them.
-This affects their metabolism.
+Mealworms are ectothermic, which means their body temperature depends on external sources.
+You have to provide the right temperature and humidity for them, which affects their metabolism.
 When their environment is too cold, their metabolism will slow down drastically.

 If the humidity level goes below 20%, the mealworm eggs dry up and die.